garydunkerley/garydunkerley.github.io/_pages/student_resources.md

 - If you or someone you know has experienced discrimination, harassment, or sexual misconduct, please [file a complaint with the UGA Equal Opportunity Office](https://ugeorgia.ca1.qualtrics.com/jfe/form/SV_6JtrhqGT32KWI9o).

 - If you identify as LGBTQ+, you may be interested in the resources provided by the [Pride Center](https://pride.uga.edu/).

+- If you're a woman and interested in mathematics, check out the [Association for Women in Mathematics](https://awm-math.org/).

 - If you are interested in LGBTQ+ representation in mathematics, you may be interested in [Spectra](http://lgbtmath.org/index.html).